 Frequently Asked Questions

-What are environments in Hygraph?
+What are environments in Hygraph and what are they used for?

-What is an environment endpoint in Hygraph?
+What is the structure of environment API endpoints in Hygraph?

 How do I promote an environment to master in Hygraph?